radius-project/design-notes/recipe/2024-02-terraform-providers.md

 ### Non goals
 1. Updates to Bicep Provider configuration.
+The focus of this effort is targeted for Terraform provider support.
+Bicep provider support will be addressed as a separate initiative as warranted.
 2. Authentication for providers hosted in private registries.
+This is out of scope for the current design effort and will be addressed in the future as required.
 3. Support for .terraformrc files.
+These are CLI configuration files and not in scope of current effort to support multiple provider configuration to be used by recipes. ref: [link](https://developer.hashicorp.com/terraform/cli/config/config-file)

 ### User scenarios (optional)